How is Berkeley Humane funded?

 Because of the collaborative spirit and mutual respect that exists between the shelters in our community, Berkeley Humane does not use the term "no-kill" to separate ourselves from our open-door shelter partners who are under the pressure of space and/or time constraints.
-We are committed to ending the euthanasia of healthy and treatable dogs and cats in the East Bay, and we know that the overpopulation problem extends beyond any one shelter to the way animals are valued and cared for in our community.
-Please spay and neuter your pets and practice responsible pet ownership to ensure that you do not contribute to pet overpopulation.
+We are committed to ending the euthanasia of healthy and treatable dogs and cats in the East Bay, and we know that the pet homelessness problem extends beyond any one shelter to the way animals are valued and cared for in our community.
+Please spay and neuter your pets and practice responsible pet ownership to ensure that you do not contribute to pet homelessness.

 How long do pets stay in your care before they are euthanized?

 Berkeley Humane does not use length of stay as a criterion for euthanasia.
 Animals in our shelter are euthanized only for behavior issues that cannot be managed safely or medical conditions that are untreatable.
 We care deeply about the quality of life of the animals in our charge; and not only are they guaranteed a space in our program until they are adopted, we are also committed to providing the highest quality of care during their stay.

 Where are the available pets?

 Pets available for adoption can be viewed Friday through Sunday from 11 AM until 5 PM at our facility at 2700 Ninth Street in Berkeley.
 We are also open for dog adoptions on Wednesdays and Thursdays from 11 AM until 5 PM.
 We are closed on all major holidays.